🔥 PSPS Wildfire Season · California Battery Backup · 2026

 Optional Under NEM 3.0.

 California's updated net metering rules changed the economics of solar fundamentally.
 Without a battery, you export your cheapest power and buy back the most expensive.
-With a battery, you flip that equation entirely.
+With a battery, you flip that equation entirely — and you're protected when the grid goes down.

 Solar Without Battery vs. Solar With Battery

 Same system.
 Same panels.
-Completely different bill impact under NEM 3.0.
+Completely different bill impact under NEM 3.0 — whether you're on PG&E, SCE, or SDG&E.

 ⚠️ Solar Only — No Battery